 B.2 At the Beginning of each Turn, the First Player decides if he keeps the Initiative or not.

-If he keeps the initiative, he'll be the beginner for all alternative phases of this turn and he can go to C.1.
-Then, second player will go to C.2.
+If he keeps the initiative, he'll be the beginner for all phases of this turn.

 B.3 If the First Player gives up the Initiative, the Second Player will be the Beginner.